-Once a part of the mainland of Borneo, today Gaya stands apart as a tropical paradise that rarely fails to mesmerise.
-At 15 square kilometres and elevated up to 300 metres, Gaya is by far the largest of the five islands within the Tunku Abdul Rahman National Park, and offers visitors the perfect blend of adventure and relaxation.
+Once a part of mainland Borneo, today Gaya stands apart as a tropical paradise that rarely fails to delight.
+At 15 square kilometres, Gaya is by far the largest of the five islands within the Tunku Abdul Rahman National Park and offers visitors the perfect blend of adventure and relaxation.

-A short 15 minutes off the coast of Sabah sits the alluring Gaya Island, and the island’s idyllic scenery is the perfect backdrop for those seeking an indulgent island retreat.
+A short 15 minutes off the coast of Sabah sits the alluring Gaya Island, offering the the perfect backdrop for those seeking a spoiling island retreat.
 The majority of the island is covered by largely untouched tropical forests, bordered by a ribbon of pristine white sand and embellished with a beautiful array of small and sheltered bays.
 These stunning retreats are perfect for those seeking a serene place to unwind, as well as being fantastic locations to admire an island sunset.
 The largest and most popular of the island’s beaches sits within Police Bay, and is a 400 metre stretch of white sand merging with dazzling crystalline waters.